(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Volunteering will be much more enjoyable if you're serving in a role you find comfortable and fun.
 Writing a check is a lot more inspiring if you believe strongly in the cause you're supporting.

 Starting at home is another excellent way to find the right charity for you.
 You might look to volunteer at an official charity, such as Feed My Starving Children or a local soup kitchen.
 Or you might volunteer your time in other capacities.

 Perhaps your community could benefit from picking up litter or organizing a neighborhood watch program.
 Maybe you could lend your talents to local schools or sports organizations.

 Getting involved in your community directly can take all of the guesswork out of donating time and money because you can observe the impact directly.

 Final Thoughts On The Best Way to Donate to Charities

 If you find yourself wondering if you should donate time or money to a charity, remind yourself of something else.
-Providing contributions of both manpower and money are both vital.
+Providing contributions of both manpower and money is vital.